MicrosoftDocs/fabric-docs/docs/real-time-intelligence/user-flow-5.md

 # User flow 5: Trigger Fabric dataflows from the Real-time hub

-By building alerts based on events from event streams, you can seamlessly connect events with other Fabric artifacts.
+By building alerts based on events from eventstreams, you can seamlessly connect events with other Fabric artifacts.
 This capability simplifies the creation of automated workflows and lets you swiftly respond to data changes in both Fabric and Azure, resulting in reduced